Cow’s Milk Protein Allergy

-Many foods cause allergies although cow’s milk protein allergy is one of the most common allergies in infants.
-Between 5-15% of infants will have symptoms of cow’s milk protein allergy although sever reactions are thankfully rare and estimates of the actual prevalence of this allergy are between 2-7.5% and highlights the importance of obtaining an accurate diagnosis.
+Between 5-15% of infants will have symptoms of cow’s milk protein allergy although severe reactions are rare and estimates of the actual prevalence of this allergy are between 2-7.5% and highlights the importance of obtaining an accurate diagnosis.

-Babies can react to traces of cow’s milk proteins in breast milk although this is rare and more commonly occurs in infants that are formula fed or when weaning on to formula milks or solid food.
+Babies can react to traces of cow’s milk proteins in breast milk but more commonly occurs in infants that are formula fed or when weaning on to formula milks or solid food.
 Symptoms of an allergic reaction to cow’s milk may be immediate or delayed.

-Symptoms of cow’s milk protein allergy can affect the skin, respiratory and gastrointestinal systems.
-Skin symptoms such as eczema are usually the predominant symptom in allergic reactions in babies where as respiratory symptoms such as rhinitis are more common in older children and adults.
+Cow’s milk protein allergy can affect the skin, respiratory and gastrointestinal systems.
+Skin symptoms such as eczema are usually the predominant symptom in allergic reactions in babies where as respiratory symptoms such as runny nose are more common in older children and adults.
 Immediate reactions (those occurring with in minutes and up to two hours after consumption) include acute itching, rashes, hives, vomiting, abdominal pain, diarrhoea, acute rhinitis and wheezing.
+Some children may have persistent snuffles or runny nose as a feature of Cow’s Milk Protein Allergy.
 Immediate symptoms make it easier to diagnose CMPA in infants, as parents are aware of what their baby has consumed immediately before the reaction.
 Immediate reactions can be very scary for parents and although most reactions will settle with an antihistamine, medical help should be sought.
 It is more difficult to link delayed symptoms to CMPA or even to link these symptoms with an allergic reaction, as they are far less obvious.
-Delayed symptoms can include eczema, colic, reflux, constipation or loose stools, blood in stools, catarrhal symptoms and recurrent wheeze to name just some.
+Delayed symptoms can include eczema, colic, reflux, constipation or loose stools, blood in stools, catarrhal symptoms, runny nose, snuffles and recurrent wheeze to name just some.
 With a delayed reaction symptoms usually occur within 2-72 hours following ingestion of the allergen.

 There is an increased likelihood of allergy where other family members suffer from allergies, asthma, eczema or hay fever.
 It is worth considering CMPA if your child has symptoms such as colic, reflux, eczema or constipation and the usual treatments have not worked.
 If your child is struggling to gain weight and has other symptoms discussed above, this may also be indicative of CMPA.